-Services currently provided by the Transgenic and Mutant Animal Facility include:
+Services currently provided by the Genome Editing and Animal Models Shared Resource include:

 - Generation of transgenic mice and rats by pronuclear microinjection

 - Generation of knockout mice: generation of targeting vectors, targeted embryonic stem (ES) cell clones and chimeric mice by injection of ES cells into host blastocysts

 - Cryopreservation of mouse and rat sperm in vitro fertilization

 - Miscellaneous molecular biology and animal services related to transgenic technology